 - M. Other intangibles.
-Other intangible assets are comprised principally of customer relationships, acquired technology, underwriting agreements and non-compete agreements.
-Intangible assets are amortized over their estimated lives, which are primarily 3 to 10 years.
-These intangible assets are reviewed for impairment when certain events or changes in circumstances occur that indicate that the carrying amount of an asset may not be recoverable.
-The Company performs an analysis to determine whether the carrying amount of each intangible asset is recoverable.
-The carrying amount is not recoverable when it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
-For any intangible asset that is not recoverable, the Company calculates the excess of the carrying amount of the intangible asset over its fair value, estimated using the income approach (DCF technique).
-The resulting difference of the carrying amount over the fair value is treated as the impairment of the asset and is charged to current operations. - N. Fair values.
+Other intangible assets are comprised principally of customer relationships, acquired technology, acquired trademarks, noncompete agreements and underwriting agreements.
+Intangible assets are amortized over their estimated lives: 10 to 12 years for customer relationships, 5 to 7 years for acquired technology, 3 years to indefinite for acquired trademarks, 3 to 5 years for non-compete agreements and 5 to 25 years for underwriting agreements.
+These intangible assets are reviewed for impairment when certain events or changes in circumstances occur that indicate that the carrying amount of an asset may not be recoverable refer to Note 1-K. - N. Fair values.
 The fair values of financial instruments, including cash and cash equivalents, short-term investments, notes receivable, notes payable and accounts payable, are determined by the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal, or most advantageous, market for the asset or liability in an orderly transaction between market participants at the measurement date.
 The net fair values of these financial instruments approximate their carrying values.
 Investments in debt and equity securities and certain financial instruments are carried at their fair values. - O. Leases.
-The following accounting policy is in accordance with the Company's adoption of the new lease accounting standard effective January 1, 2019.
 The Company primarily leases office space, storage units, data centers and equipment, and determines if an arrangement is a lease at inception.
 Operating leases are included in operating lease assets and operating lease liabilities on the consolidated balance sheets.
 Operating lease assets represent the right to use the underlying leased assets over the corresponding lease terms.
 Finance leases are included in furniture and equipment and notes payable on the consolidated balance sheets.
 Operating lease assets and operating lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at the commencement date.
 The discount rate used in determining the present value of the future lease payments is based on the Company's incremental borrowing rate and is applied using a portfolio approach.
 Lease options to extend or terminate that the Company is reasonably certain to exercise are considered in the present value calculation.
 Leasehold improvements are depreciated over the lease term or the useful life of the asset, whichever is shorter.